 - Virtual learning environments: an evaluation of their development in a sample of educational settings - 13 January 2009.
 Virtual learning environments (VLEs) use computers to allow remote access to learning materials.
 As computers are used more routinely, we expect that VLEs will form a significant part of the next generation's experience of learning.
 This survey evaluates how VLEs are developing in a selection of providers.

 - ICT in primary and secondary schools: Ofsted's findings 2005/07 - 9 January 2008.
 A leaflet summarising Ofsted's findings about ICT in primary and secondary schools.

 Inspectors visit 150 schools each year to inform Ofsted’s subject surveys in English, mathematics and science.
 Survey visits for other subjects are less frequent but continue to take place from time to time.

 Case studies of good practice in ICT in schools

 Functional skills: DV8 Training Ltd - 2 March 2012.
 This example demonstrates excellent integration of functional skills with learners’ vocational subjects, and a particularly effective approach to overcoming barriers to learning and raising learners’ aspirations.

-David Brown is the National Adviser for ICT.
+David Brown is the National Lead for ICT.
 In this role, David leads Ofsted’s work in ICT, coordinating 30 secondary and 30 primary ICT subject inspections each year and writing reports and articles for Ofsted on ICT, as well as leading S5 and S8 school inspections.
 Before working for Ofsted David, had over 25 years experience teaching in secondary schools, including 20 years as an ICT Coordinator.
 For 15 years, he worked in senior management in secondary schools in several roles, including designing school management information systems and supporting the use of ICT in partner primary and secondary schools.